JadeOfMaar/AirlineKuisine/GameData/DeepSky/AirlineKuisine/Readme.txt

 README
 ----------------------------------
 Install as any other mod but it is useless without an accompanying life support system installed.
-TAC resources are known to add onto parts in Snacks mode so if this mod is going to be used alongside Snacks! then delete tanks_tac.cfg and utils_tac.cfg from within:
-"DeepSky\AirlineKuisine\Modes"

 LICENSE